ajratb/build-test-etc/README.md

-# mvn
+# build

-This repo created for my maven study projects
+This repo created for building systems study

-Also I work here with other maven projects sources